Raizelen/CGIP-Project/README.md

 ## Requirements
 To run this program, you will need:
--Python 3.7+
+- Python 3.7+
--NumPy
+- NumPy
--PythonTurtle
+- PythonTurtle
--Code Editor
+- Code Editor

 ## Usage
 - Clone or download the repository to your local machine.